hossein-lap/nvim-vimscript/README.md

 # neovim
-I use neovim as my IDE
+I use neovim as my main editor